Services

 Our Approach

 EFT-CT is a trauma-informed model, designed to incorporate core components of intervention that target areas impacted by exposure to trauma.
 These areas include emotion regulation, interpersonal functioning, executive functioning, and self-identity development.
-Additionally, EFT-CT focuses on safety (both physical and relational), which can promote reflective associations for youth impacted by trauma.
+Additionally, EFT-CT focuses on safety (both physical and relational), which can promote reflective associations for individuals impacted by trauma.

 Referrals